Earls Court Exhibition Centre: Boat shows

 The central area of the main hall concealed a massive pool area, formerly used for the London Boat Show which was held annually from 1960 until 2003.
 The event transferred to ExCeL in the London Docklands the following year.
 It was also briefly used for the Earls Court Boat Show in 2007 and 2008.

 War refugees camp

 During the First World War, Earls Court Exhibition grounds, including the adjacent 6,000 seater Empress Hall, turned into a huge refugee camp of the British Government.
 From 15 October 1914 onwards until 1919, more than 100,000 Belgian refugees stayed in this camp.

 Sports

+Empress Hall was the site of the first game played outside of North America by any of the major North American professional sports leagues, when on 21 April 1938 the Detroit Red Wings and the Montreal Canadiens of the NHL played the starting game of the 1938 Detroit Red Wings–Montreal Canadiens European tour there.

+The venue hosted the News of the World Darts Championship final stages from 1950 to 1958.

+In professional wrestling, the World Wrestling Federation staged the 2000 and 2001 editions of their annual UK-exclusive Insurrextion Pay-per-view at Earl's Court, drawing an attendance of 17,000 and 16,000 respectively.
+The WWE returned to hold a TV taping in April 2007, taping an episode of Monday Night Raw and Heat on 23 April and an episode of ECW and Friday Night SmackDown on 24 April.
+The episode of Raw's main event featured a 60-minute Iron Man match between WWE Champion John Cena and Shawn Michaels, which is widely regarded as one of the greatest matches in the show's history.
+On 27 July 2014, Japanese promotion Dragon Gate held the final show of their UK affiliate promotion at Earl's Court.

 Earls Court hosted the volleyball competitions in the 2012 Summer Olympics.
 The volleyball events were scheduled for the multi-sport arenas in the Olympic Park.
 At the 1948 Summer Olympics, the venue hosted the boxing preliminaries, gymnastics, weightlifting, and wrestling events.

 The London leg of the 2010 FIFA World Cup Trophy Tour was held at Earls Court Two on 11 March, with Wayne Rooney making an appearance with the trophy.